-There is a large body of Acts of Parliament that apply to a public entity in Victoria, including legalisation focussed on public entity accountability and transparency.
+There is a large body of Acts of Parliament that apply to a public entity in Victoria, including legalisation focused on public entity accountability and transparency.

 Freedom of Information Act 1982

 The Freedom of Information Act 1982 applies to almost all public entities defined by the Public Administration Act 2004.

 The objectives of the Freedom of Information Act are to:

 - extend a right of access to information held by public entities created under Victorian lawfovus

 - make available public information about the operations of organisations and ensure their rules and practices are available to affected people

 - be limited only by exceptions or exemptions specified in the Freedom of Information Act.